dpastling/plethora/README.md

 - Perl module: Math::Random
 - Perl module: Math::Complex

-You will also need to download the human genome hg38 and build a bowtie index for it.
+You will also need to download the human genome hg38 and build a Bowtie index for it.
 Instructions for doing this can be found on the Bowtie2 website.

-    pip install --user --upgrade cutadapt
+A script for installing the dependencies is included `code/install_tools.sh`

 ## Quick Start

 The following illustrates the minimal steps necessary to run the pipeline.
-The simulated sequence data are for a single DUF1220 domain, so this should run very quickly relative to a full WGS data set.
+The test data are simulated reads for a single DUF1220 domain, so this should run relatively quickly versus a full WGS data set.
 The following code can also be used to test that your environment has been set up correctly and that the installed software is working.

 1. Create directories for the resulting files (if they don't exist already)